cosmos/cosmos-sdk/x/staking/spec/09_client.md

 ```

 #### unbond

-The command `unbond` allow user to unbond shares from a validator.
+The command `unbond` allows users to unbond shares from a validator.

 Usage: